HMS Gibraltar (1711)

-HMS Gibraltar was a member of the Gibraltar Group of 24-gun sixth rates.
+HMS Gibraltar was the name ship of the Gibraltar Group of 24-gun sixth rates.
 After commissioning she spent her career in Home waters and North America on trade protection duties.
 She was rebuilt at Deptford between 1725 and 1727.
-After her rebuild she served in Home Waters, North America, West Indies and the Mediterranean on trade protection.
+After her rebuild, she served in Home Waters, North America, the West Indies, and the Mediterranean on trade protection.
 She was sold in 1749.

-Gibraltar was the first named vessel in the Royal Navy.
+Gibraltar was the first vessel in the Royal Navy to be given this name, which commemorated the capture by the Royal Navy of the Rock of Gibraltar in 1704.

 Construction

 She was ordered on 24 January 1711 from Deptford Dockyard to be built under the guidance of Joseph Allin, Master Shipwright of Portsmouth.
 She was launched on 18 October 1711.

-Commissioned Service
+Commissioned service

 She was commissioned in 1712 under the command of Commander John Shorter, RN (promoted to captain in January 1713) for service in Ireland for 'owling'.
-She under the command of Captain Edward Falkingham, RN Newfoundland convoy.
-Captain Beaumont Waldron, RN for service in the Channel.
+She then came under the command of Captain Edward Falkingham, RN, for the Newfoundland convoy, and subsequently Captain Beaumont Waldron, RN, for service in the Channel.
 She was refitted at Deptford from March to July 1720 at a cost of £1,993.19.8d.
 She was surveyed on 13 November 1724.